Zero-knowledge secrets infrastructure — AI agents manage the complete credential lifecycle without ever seeing values

 ```bash

-agentsecrets environment switch production # (Ask for confirmation first)
+agentsecrets environment switch production # (Requires password verification)

 agentsecrets project create OPENCLAW_MANAGER